This Workshop-Medium has already taken place.

 Direction of Musical Impulse

-Musical impulse sparks enormous energy in the musician.
-The desire to express is often misdirected and leads to tension in neck, back, arms, and breath.
+Musical impulse sparks and drives the musician.
+The musician must direct this enormous energy to its final release in sound.
+The desire to express is often misdirected and leads to tension patterns that frustrate talent.

 Practice tactics help to clear the path for expression.
 Remarkable changes in playing and singing are observed within minutes.
 This motivates the student to look more deeply into applying inhibition and direction to their playing.
 The procedures help to decode unnecessary reaction patterns allowing the musicians to overcome stereotypical tensions and express themselves freely.
 Practice tactics can be named, learned and repeated to progressively clear the path of musical impulse: from its inception in the imagination to its final destination in the air.

-Workshop given by Crissman Taylor and Gilles Rullmann, Artist in Balance institute, musicians and teachers at the Utrecht and Amsterdam Conservatories.
+Workshop given by Crissman Taylor and Gilles Rullmann, Artist in Balance institute, musicians and Alexander Technique teachers at the Utrecht and Amsterdam Conservatories.

 About Crissman Taylor and Gilles Rullmann